Skip to content

 Why is it important to choose postpartum contraception?

-Why are we more fertile after giving birth?
+Why are you more fertile after childbirth?

 When to start contraception after childbirth?